 What Influences Workforce Quality?

-The existence of a skilled workforce is an indicator of both the presence of industries that need them and a measure of a state's ability to educate or attract skilled workers.
-Thus, workforce quality can be improved both by investing in education and by creating a business-friendly environment that attracts knowledge-intensive businesses and the skilled workforce that these businesses employ.
+A skilled workforce is an indicator of both the presence of industries that need them and a measure of a state's ability to educate or attract top-notch workers.
+Thus, workforce quality can be improved both by investing in education and training and by creating a business-friendly environment that attracts knowledge-intensive businesses and responds to their workforce needs.

 What is the State's Role?

-States can create a high quality workforce by investing in education and skill training and creating educational and workforce systems that can adapt quickly to new skill requirements demanded by the market.
-Virginia's greatest contribution to workforce readiness is in the more than 65,000 degrees that are produced in its public colleges and universities every year.
-In addition to this, over 54,000 career readiness certificates, which certify individual employability skills, have been awarded by community colleges and one-stop employment centers since the program began in 2004.
+Virginia's greatest contribution thus far to workforce readiness is in the more than 68,000 degrees that are produced in its public colleges and universities every year.
+In addition, over 71,000 Career Readiness Certificates, which certify individual employability skills, have been awarded by community colleges and one-stop employment centers since the program began in 2004.

 State rankings are ordered so that #1 is understood to be the best.